Looking for ways to manage back and chest sweat? Want to find men’s sweat proof undershirts for back sweating? You’ve come to the right place.

 C. Clean underarm stains

-You can clean the underarm area of your shirts with products like Deo-Go.
-Or, you can make your own deodorant removing solution at home.
+You can clean the underarm area of your shirts with homemade solutions or products like Deo-Go and Pit Stop.
+Learn how to a deodorant removing solution at home.

 Question: How To Prevent Chest Sweat Marks?